Art Galleries & Public Art in Richmond, BC

 You’ll find the Richmond Art Gallery at the Richmond Cultural Centre.
 It houses collections of art and sculpture from local and international artists.
 Admission is free, though donations are appreciated, and the exhibits change regularly, offering something new to see with every visit.
 Those seeking contemporary art should visit Lipont Place, a striking 21,000 square-foot arts and cultural centre advocating the integration of business, art, design, and culture through contemporary exhibits and pop-up events.

-Much of Richmond’s urban beauty comes from its 50+ pieces of public art (and counting).
-Those looking to see it all are encouraged to grab a 10 Minute Art Tours map from the Richmond Cultural Centre or to take a self-guided walking tour.
-There are also a few art-centric public events, such as the Grand Prix of Art.
-Here, registered artists are challenged to complete a piece of art within 3 hours for their chance to win prize money.
+Much of Richmond’s urban beauty comes from its 200+ pieces of public art (and counting).
+Those looking to see it are encouraged to take a self-guided walking tour.
+There are also a few art-centric public events, such as the Grand Prix of Art, where registered artists are challenged to complete a piece of art within 3 hours for their chance to win prize money.
 You’ll also find many hands-on creative exhibits during Culture Days in the fall, a Canada-wide celebration of local art and culture.

 - Sei: a polished silver and copper sculpture depicting a whale breaching out of the water, located in the piazza of McArthurGlen Designer Outlet Vancouver Airport.